-And this morning my other cat decided that she wanted to curl up on my lap whilst I was working :)
+And this morning my other cat decided that she wanted to curl up on my lap whilst I was doing some paperwork :)

 Being all confined to barracks, we are more and more reliant on social media to keep in touch and find out information.
 In these surreal and uncertain times, I am so impressed with how the Manilva community has come together to help and support each other so I thought I would write about a few of the examples I’ve seen in the past few days of the fantastic community spirit we have here.

 The staff from the Manilva delegation for sports are releasing a daily fitness video with exercises that we can all do it home although some do seem more strenuous than others :)

 The Manilva education department have also organised a competition for the younger children in the area called “Colour your window”